 Paths and cylinders

-A homotopical category is a construction used in homotopy theory, related to but more flexible than a model category.
+A homotopical category is a structure used in homotopy theory, related to but more flexible than a model category.

 A homotopical category is a category with weak equivalences where on top of the 2-out-of-3-property the morphisms satisfy the 2-out-of-6-property: